adamcobabe/mrv/doc/source/gui.rst

 The Maya UI System provides simple string or python callbacks which will be executed when the event occours.
 This has the inherent disadvantage that there may be only listener for each event - workaround have to be implemented manually.

-With MayaRV, events are properties of the class prefixed with *e_*.
+With Mrv, events are properties of the class prefixed with *e_*.
 You can assign any amount of callable objects to them.
 Any MEL command flag ending with *somethingCommand* is available under the name with the 'Command' portion removed, i.e. *e_something*.
 	>>> def adjust_button( sender ):
 	>>> 	sender.p_label = "pressed"
 	>>> 	b2.p_label = "affected"